Sonogram Schools and Colleges in the U.S.

 Bachelor's Degree in Sonography

-A bachelor's degree program takes four years to complete.
-Students can take courses such as physics of sonography, vascular sonography, pelvic sonography and abdonimal sonography.
-Students also complete multiple clinical practicums.
+A bachelor's degree program takes four years to complete, and students must complete multiple clinical practicums.
 There is generally no prerequisite coursework for bachelor's degree programs.
+Bachelor's degree students can take courses such as:

 Related to Sonogram School